Which Minecraft Edition Is Best?

 Community:

-Despite Bedrock Edition being just as popular or even more than Java due to the wide availability across platforms that has Bedrock Edition compared to Java being only on the PC.
+Bedrock Edition is just as popular or even more than Java due to the wide availability across platforms that have Bedrock Edition compared to Java being only on the PC.

-The community for Minecraft Java is fairly more active, and “louder” in social media platforms, this ranges from Wiki, Guides, YouTube videos, and more that you come to find on the internet.
+The community for Minecraft Java is fairly more active, and “louder” on social media platforms, this ranges from Wiki, Guides, YouTube videos, and more that you come to find on the internet.

 Cons: